MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 ** Please note this may not be up-to-date, but may be a handy guide if you have questions about moving from South Africa to New Zealand **

+# Arrival in Auckland

+What to avoid bringing into New Zealand
+New Zealand has strict biosecurity procedures at the airports; fresh food, honey and dairy products are generally challenging to get through immigration.
+Following is a link that you might find useful - https://www.mpi.govt.nz/travel-and-recreation/arriving-in-new-zealand/.

+## Auckland Airport

+At the arrival hall (level 1), you will be greeted with food outlets (more on Level 2), mobile providers, money changers, and car rental companies.
+Cabs and other public transportation are located outside the airport.

+## Getting from Airport to CBD

+There are many ways to travel from the Airport to Auckland CBD.
+The three popular options are Skybus (https://www.skybus.co.nz/), Airport Shuttle (https://www.supershuttle.co.nz), and Cab.

+The Skybus takes you from the airport to Auckland CBD; stopping at major landmarks along the way.
+It does not take you directly to your hotel / accommodation.
+This is generally a cheaper option if you are traveling alone, but it might be less cost effective if you have a group of two or more.
+It is less expensive if you booked your tickets for the Skybus online.

+Airport shuttle on the other hand takes you from airport to your accommodation.
+The single price for this service is more costly than Skybus, but might be more cost effective for group travels.
+Have a look at their website for prices and booking information.

+There are many cab companies that operate from the airport and can take you to Auckland CBD.
+Cabs are metered and metered costs are similar.
+However, if you booked your ride online via http://www.cheaptaxi.co.nz/booking/, rates are less expensive; this is just one of the many cab providers.

+# Living in Auckland

 ## Bank Account

 > I'll need to have a bank account open in NZ before I start work - should I (or can I even) get the ball rolling on that ahead of time?